atsteinberg/genereact/README.md

 2. find your local bin folder, i.e. either:

-3.

-   1. cd ~/bin
+   a. cd ~/bin
-   2. if it does not exist:
+   b. if it does not exist:

 ```bash
 cd ~